Simon Horobin

 Simon Horobin (born 22 September 1972) is a British philologist and author.

 Life and career

 Horobin graduated from the University of Sheffield.
 He is a professor of English language and literature at the University of Oxford and a fellow of Magdalen College.
-Prior to joining Magdalen in 2006, Horobin was a reader of English language at the University of Glasgow.
+In 2020–21, Horobin served as senior proctor at the University of Oxford.
+In 2024, he was appointed head of the faculty of English.
+Prior to joining Magdalen in 2006, Horobin was a reader in English language at the University of Glasgow.

 He has been a visiting professor at the University of Connecticut, Harvard University, and Charles University.
 He has also acted as honorary secretary for the Society for the Study of Medieval Languages and Literature.

 Horobin has appeared on several radio and television programmes to discuss linguistic issues and has been interviewed for various articles in numerous national papers.
 He was elected a fellow of the English Association in 2020.